RWTH-EBC/AixLib/bin/02_CITests/README.md

 is ignored and will be implemented in the future

-If the Test was not successfull, CI creates a new branch and push the corrected code to the new branch.
+If the test was not successfull, CI creates a new branch and push the corrected code to the new branch.
 For this process you have to create new variables in your repository.

 ![E.ON EBC RWTH Aachen University](../04_Documentation/Images/PipelineProcess.png)